A Deep Dive into John Steinbeck's Of Mice and Men, Chapter One: Setting the Stage for Tragedy

 Steinbeck masterfully employs foreshadowing throughout Chapter One, subtly hinting at the tragic events to come.
 Lennie's accidental killing of a mouse, his fascination with soft things, and his difficulty understanding consequences all foreshadow his unintentional violence later in the novel.
 This incident isn't merely a random act; it's a crucial element in establishing Lennie's character and highlighting the potential for catastrophe.
 The repeated emphasis on Lennie's strength and his inability to control it further reinforces this foreshadowing.

 The chapter also uses symbolism to enrich its themes.
 The dream of owning a small farm represents hope and the possibility of self-sufficiency and independence.
 This dream acts as a powerful motivator for both George and Lennie, a shared aspiration that binds them together.
-The rabbits, particularly, become potent symbols of Lennie's innocent desires and the fragility of their shared dream.
+So the rabbits, particularly, become potent symbols of Lennie's innocent desires and the fragility of their shared dream.
 Their presence serves as a constant reminder of the unattainable ideal that ultimately fuels their tragic fate.

 The descriptions of the ranch hands' lives—hard work, loneliness, and the prevalence of racism—establish the harsh social context in which George and Lennie are struggling.
-These glimpses into the lives of other men foreshadow the challenges they will face at the ranch and the difficulties in achieving their dream.
+Worth adding: these glimpses into the lives of other men foreshadow the challenges they will face at the ranch and the difficulties in achieving their dream.
 The loneliness and isolation felt by the ranch hands, particularly Candy, foreshadows the isolating forces that will eventually lead to the novel’s tragic conclusion.

 The Importance of Dialogue in Establishing Character